franchsli/whatsapp_clone_django/README.md

 PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).
   - The 'read' icon of the message will change depending on if the message is read or not.
-- Implement messages edition in real time for both users.
-  - Make it so the edited message shows that is edited (like in Whatsapp) **IMPORTANT** YOU NEED TO DISPLAY THE READ ICON AND HE HOUR BEFORE DOING THIS.
+  **IMPORTANT** YOU NEED TO DISPLAY THE READ ICON AND HE HOUR BEFORE DOING THIS.
 - Think if it's possible to implement an Exception in tools.py get_contact_in_chat function.
 - **OPTIMIZE REQUESTS**: